itzg/docker-minecraft-server/minecraft-server/README.md

 If you leave it off, the last used or default message will be used. _The example shows how to specify a server message of the day that contains spaces by putting quotes around the whole thing._

+### PVP Mode

+By default servers are created with player-vs-player (PVP) mode enabled.
+You can disable this with the `PVP` environment variable set to `false`, such as

+    docker run -d -e PVP=false ...

 ### World Save Name

 You can either switch between world saves or run multiple containers with different saves by using the `LEVEL` option,